 This division provides follow-up investigative services for crimes reported to the Department.
-CID consists of the Violent Crimes Unit, Property Crimes Unit, Financial Crimes Unit, Repeat Offender Program, SORNA, Vice/Narcotics, Crisis Negotiations Team, Crime Scene Technicians and a civilian administrative assistant.
+CID consists of the Violent Crimes Unit, Property Crimes Unit, Financial Crimes Unit, Repeat Offender Program, SORNA, Vice/Narcotics, Crime Scene Technicians, a canine handler and a civilian administrative assistant.
 The CID Captain manages personnel resources as assigned to achieve desired results.

 - 1. Violent Crimes Unit: This unit is responsible for follow-up investigations of rape, robbery, homicide, abuse, kidnappings, and domestic violence. - 2.
 Property Crimes Unit, Financial Crimes Unit: This unit is responsible for follow-up investigations of burglaries, thefts, forgery, and financial crimes. - 3.
 Special Investigations: This unit is responsible for the investigations of Internet Crimes against Children (ICAC), sex offender registration, repeat offender program and processing of crime scenes and collection of evidence. - 4.
-Vice/Narcotics: This unit is responsible for drug investigations and crime suppression.
+Vice/Narcotics: This unit is responsible for drug investigations and crime suppression. - 5.
+Canine handler: The canine handler provides canine support.